Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Yes.

-61% avoid walking in at certain areas and going to a certain place, 36% just don't go out at night, and 27% improved home security, as in they have weapons in the house.
+36% just don't go out at night, and 27% improved home securities and they have weapons in the house.

 And then 15% carry personal security devices and whatnot.

-So again, not exactly a brilliant advert for the diversification of the Shires, and I'm not really sure I'm for it.
+So, again, not exactly a brilliant advert for the diversification of the shires, and I'm not really sure I'm for it.

-The white area, the black area, and the Asian area.
+Split a city into four, could we like the white area, the black area, and the Asian area?

 Mind you, the Asian area will go to war with each other.